-For historical reasons, and because of the many VM sizes available, the cluster manager currently (September 2022) creates Gen1 VMs by default.
+For historical reasons, and because of the many VM sizes available, BCM currently (September 2022) creates Gen1 VMs by default.
 This is not expected to remain the case.

 Switching to Gen2 from Gen1 is a matter of using a VM size that supports V2, and then changing the Hyper-V generation parameter.